Know Your Blood Sugar Numbers

-You need an A1C test at least twice a year.
-You need it more often if your results are too high, if your diabetes treatment changes, or if you plan to become pregnant.
+You need an A1C at least twice a year.
+You need it more often if it is too high, if your diabetes treatment changes, or if you plan to become pregnant.

 What if I plan to become pregnant?

-Talk with your health care team before you get pregnant.
+Talk with your doctor before you get pregnant.
 Your doctor can help you reach an A1C target that allows a healthy baby to develop.
 If you are already pregnant, see your doctor right away.

 Why should I do self-tests?

-- Keep a record of your results.
-Look for times when your blood glucose is often too high or too low.
+Keep a record of your results.
+Look for times when your blood sugar is often too high or too low.
 Talk about your results with your health care team at each visit.
-Ask what you can do when your glucose is out of your target range.
+Ask what you can do when your sugar is out of your target range.

 What is a good target range for my self-tests?

-Many people with diabetes aim to keep their blood glucose between 70 and 130 before meals.
+Many people with diabetes aim to keep their blood sugar between 70 and 130 before meals.
 About 2 hours after a meal starts, they aim for less than 180.
+Your target ranges may be different if you are an older adult (over 65), have other health problems like heart disease, or your blood sugar often gets too low.
 Talk with your health care team about the best target range for you.

-How often should I check my blood glucose?
+How often should I check my blood sugar?

 Self-tests are often done before meals, after meals, and at bedtime.
 People who take insulin need to check more than those who do not take insulin.
-Test whenever you want to know your blood glucose.
+Discuss your self-test schedule with your health care team.